inspectorG4dget/commentlogger/README.md

 - 🔍 **Line-by-line execution tracing** - See exactly what's running and when
 - 🎨 **Flexible logger support** - Use your own logger or the default
 - 📊 **Log level support** - Specify log levels directly in comments (DEBUG, INFO, WARNING, ERROR, CRITICAL)
+- 🚫 Stopword filtering - Comments starting with certain user-specified keywords (like TODO, FIXME, NOTE, HACK, XXX, BUG) are automatically skipped and won't be logged
 - 🚀 **Development-focused** - Designed for debugging, not production (see Performance note)
 - 📝 **Clean syntax** - Simple decorator, nothing more
 - 🔄 **Production converter** - Tool to convert development code to production-ready logging